Bryce Canyon National Park is one of Southern Utah's most famous and beautiful tourist destinations.

 In addition to the regular stargazing and appreciation of the beautiful sky, the park also organizes an annual Astronomy Festival.

-This festival does not require any special reservations; it just requires visitors to reach the park by sundown.
+This festival does not require special reservations; visitors must reach the park by sundown.

-During the festival, various speakers from the Salt Lake Astronomical Society are invited for guest lectures, which allows the visitors to learn more about stars and other night wonders.
+During the festival, various speakers from the Salt Lake Astronomical Society are invited for guest lectures, allowing visitors to learn more about stars and other night wonders.

-If you are interested in attending this festival, make sure to schedule your visit for the summer.
+If you are interested in attending this festival, schedule your visit for the summer.